-Table 2.
-Summary of water supply sources in the Twin Cities metro area, including key management considerations; the estimated amount of water sustainably available from sources in areas where infrastructure currently exists; or, in the case of stormwater, has current support for implementation and the number of municipal water supply systems currently supplied by each source.
+Table 2: Summary of water supply sources in the Twin Cities metro area, including key management considerations; the estimated amount of water sustainably available from sources in areas where infrastructure currently exists; or, in the case of stormwater, has current support for implementation and the number of municipal water supply systems currently supplied by each source.

-Source & Management Considerations Estimated sustainable amount available Municipal supply systems currently using this source Quaternary Aquifer Challenging to identify most productive sand and gravel layers First aquifer to experience changes in recharge quantity and quality Most likely of all aquifer to be connected to surface waters Treatment needs for naturally and manmade contamination varies across region Response to recharge may change along with climate, land use Funding challenges may include project phasing opportunities, eligibility for funding sources, partnerships, etc. About 70-90 MGD 24 Prairie du Chien-Jordan Aquifer Not available to some growing communities As the most heavily used aquifer in parts of the region, greater likelihood of water use conflict Connected to some protected surface waters Treatment needs for naturally and manmade contamination varies across region Response to recharge may change along with climate, land use Funding challenges may include project phasing opportunities, eligibility for funding sources, partnerships, etc. About 280-330 MGD 83 Tunnel City-Wonewoc Aquifer Productivity varies greatly across the region and is highest where it is fractured or weathered Connected to some protected surface waters Treatment needs for naturally and manmade contamination varies across region Low recharge rate in parts of the region; response to recharge may change with climate and land use Funding challenges may include project phasing opportunities, eligibility for funding sources, partnerships, etc. About 70-90 MGD 30 Mt.
-Simon-Hinckley Aquifer Use of this aquifer is restricted by Minnesota law Very slow recharge rate, response to recharge may change as climate and land use changes Significant groundwater mining has occurred historically Treatment needs for natural contamination vary across region Funding challenges may include project phasing opportunities, eligibility for funding sources, partnerships, etc. About 10 MGD 35
+Source & Management Considerations Estimated sustainable amount available Number of municipal water supply systems currently using this source Quaternary Aquifer Challenging to identify most productive sand and gravel layers First aquifer to experience changes in recharge quantity and quality Most likely of all aquifers to be connected to surface waters Treatment needs for naturally and man-made contamination varies across region Response to recharge may change along with climate, land use Funding challenges may include project-phasing opportunities, eligibility for funding sources, partnerships, etc. About 70-90 MGD 24 Prairie du Chien-Jordan Aquifer Not available to some growing communities As the most heavily used aquifer in parts of the region, greater likelihood of water-use conflict Connected to some protected surface waters Treatment needs for naturally and man-made contamination varies across region Response to recharge may change along with climate, land use Funding challenges may include project-phasing opportunities, eligibility for funding sources, partnerships, etc. About 280-330 MGD 83 Tunnel City-Wonewoc Aquifer Productivity varies greatly across the region and is highest where it is fractured or weathered Connected to some protected surface waters Treatment needs for naturally and man-made contamination varies across region Low recharge rate in parts of the region; response to recharge may change with climate and land use Funding challenges may include project-phasing opportunities, eligibility for funding sources, partnerships, etc. About 70-90 MGD 30 Mt.
+Simon-Hinckley Aquifer Use of this aquifer is restricted by Minnesota law Very slow recharge rate; response to recharge may change as climate and land use change Significant groundwater mining has occurred historically Treatment for natural contamination varies across region Funding challenges may include project-phasing opportunities, eligibility for funding sources, partnerships, etc. About 10 MGD 35 Mississippi River • Coordination with Minneapolis Water Works and Saint.
+Paul • Regional Water Services About 1,940 MGD, the flow exceeded 90% of the time at Anoka, MN 2: Minneapolis and St. Paul and the communities that they serve